dahalsuraj/dahalsuraj.github.io/_posts/2022-06-27-Replication.md

 ---

 # Setup 2 nodes master slave replication in VM machine
-   MySQL replication is a real-time mechanism and and one-way process that enables data  to be copied automatically from one MySQL database server (the master) to another one or more MySQL database servers (the slaves) as backup server.
+   MySQL replication is a real-time mechanism and one-way process that enables data  to be copied automatically from one MySQL database server (the master) to another one or more MySQL database servers (the slaves) as backup server.